 An American classic dessert, Boston Cream Pie is a moist and tender vanilla cake filled with a thick layer of rich pastry cream and draped with a glossy dark chocolate ganache.
-This decadent 6-inch mini Boston Cream Pie is perfectly size for two!
+This decadent 6-inch mini Boston Cream Pie perfect for small gatherings!

 Why this recipe works